Taking Charge

 Michael R. Beschloss

-The only president to record his private conversations from his first day in office, LBJ ordered these tapes locked in a vault until at least the year 2023.
-But now they have been unsealed, providing a close-up look at a president taking unprecedented power, from John F. Kennedy's murder in November 1963 to Johnson's campaign for a landslide victory.
+The only President to record his private conversations from his first day in office, LBJ ordered these tapes locked in a vault until at least the year 2023.
+But now they have been unsealed, providing a close-up look at a President taking power such as we have never had before -- from John F. Kennedy's murder in November 1963 to Johnson's campaign for a landslide victory.

 Taking Charge is filled with revelations about the full-blooded Texan behind the public image.
 You will hear LBJ:

-- Staking his presidency on a revolutionary civil rights bill
+* Staking his presidency on a revolutionaly civil rights bill

-- Unveiling his private, tortured early doubts that the US could ever win a war in Vietnam
+* Unveiling his private, tortured early doubts that we could ever win a war in Vietnam

 Las personas que vieron esto también vieron: